KemasMhd/Emotion-Detection-With-Bi-LSTM/README.md

 - **Hugging Face**: Transformer model infrastructure
 - **TensorFlow/Keras**: Deep learning framework

-## 📞 Contact

-For questions or collaboration opportunities:

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## � Acknowledgments

 - **Cardiff NLP**: RoBERTa emotion classification model